faraui/markov/README.md

 **-nc**, **\--no-colors**

-> Disable color escape sequences and proceed.\
+> Disable font colors and styles.\
 > They are disabled whether or not this option is set, if any of these
 > are true:
 >